Zairja

 A zairja (زايرجة; also transcribed as zairjah, zairajah, zairdja, zairadja, and zayirga) was a device used by medieval Arab astrologers to generate ideas by mechanical means.
 The name may derive from a mixture of the Persian words zāycha (زايچه "horoscope; astronomical table") and dāyra (دایره "circle").

 Ibn Khaldun described zairja as: "a branch of the science of letter magic, practiced among the authorities on letter magic, is the technique of finding out answers from questions by means of connections existing between the letters of the expressions used in the question.
 They imagine that these connections can form the basis for knowing the future happenings they want to know."
-He suggests that rather than being supernatural it works "from an agreement in the wording of question and answer ... with the help of the technique called the technique of 'breaking down'" (i.e. algebra).
+He suggests that rather than being supernatural it works "from an agreement in the wording of question and answer ... with the help of the technique called 'breaking down (i.e. algebra).
 By combining number values associated with the letters and categories, new paths of insight and thought were created.

-According to Ibn Khaldun the most detailed treatment of it is a pseudographical work Za'irajah of the World attributed to as-Sabti, which contains operating instructions in hundreds of lines of verse, beginning:
+According to Ibn Khaldun, the most detailed treatment of it is a pseudoepigraphical work Za'irajah of the World attributed to as-Sabti, which contains operating instructions in hundreds of lines of verse, beginning:

 Select a star rise.
 Figure out its signs.

 Reverse its root.
 Straighten it out with the cycle.